worthington10TW/hello-karta/README.md

 ## Why are we building it?

 A CI/CD pipeline helps you automate steps in your software delivery process, such as initiating code builds, running automated tests, and deploying to a staging or production environment.
-Automated pipelines remove manual errors, provide standardized development feedback loops and enable fast product iterations.
+Automated pipelines remove manual errors, provide standardized feedback loops and enable fast product iterations.

 During this session we will create, test, build, run, deploy a VueJS app.